Booking A Skellig Michael Landing Tour in 2024

 - Some boats have online booking systems, some have booking enquiry forms, some only have email and one is only contactable by phone.

-- We are seeing unprecedented demand for tickets this year in the wake of Star Wars: The Last Jedi.
+- There was unprecedented demand for tickets in 2018 in the wake of Star Wars: The Last Jedi.
 We expect this popularity to continue in 2019.

 - The earlier you book, the better your chances.

-- Boats leave at about 9 am so we strongly advise that you Stay Local and book accommodation in the local area the night before at the very least.
+- Boats leave as early as 8:30 am so we strongly advise that you Stay Local and book accommodation in the local area the night before at the very least.

 - If your booking is cancelled because of weather, because of current demand, it’s very unlikely that you’ll be put on a boat later in the week when the weather is fine.